aharonium/opensiddur.org/posts/posts/effron-esseiva-my-weekday-amidah_(effron.esseiva_2012-06-01).html.md

 <td style="vertical-align:top;" width="53%"><div class="english">
 11. Charity and Justice

-Nurture our role models, gemilut chesed and justice in all nations of the world.
+Nurture our role models, gemilut ḥesed and justice in all nations of the world.
 Blessed are you Melech HaMelachim who loves righteousness and justice.
 </div></td>
 </tr>